 We encourage our students to participate in competitive sports as a way to build character, gain self-confidence and develop teamwork.
 Our 5th and 6th grades girls and boys compete in a Basketball league with other local Christian schools.
-We partner with Western Michigan Christian School for sports camps and clinics including softball, volleyball, soccer and cheer.
+We partner with Western Michigan Christian School, our middle school and high school, for sports camps and clinics including softball, volleyball, soccer and cheer.
 We also offer two running clubs for students in grades 3rd – 5th: Girls on the Run for girls and Total Trek Quest for boys.
 These clubs not only focus on running but on healthy choices and building self-esteem.

 Students research a real-world engineering challenge, develop a solution, and compete with LEGO-based robots of their own design!
 With coaches to guide them, our MCS LEGO League team (up to 10 members) apply science, engineering, and math concepts, plus a big dose of imagination, to develop solutions to real-world challenges.
 They also design, build and program LEGO MINDSTORMS®-based robots to perform autonomous “missions” on a playing field and compete at the area competition against other teams.
 Along the way, they develop critical thinking, team-building, and presentation skills.

 Students in grades K-6th at MCS have the opportunity to participate in a student-led competition called Destination Imagination (DI), a program that focuses on team building and creative problem-solving.
 Students begin the year signing a contract with parents and team leaders that states “The Team Owns Every Bit of Its Team Challenge Solutions”.
 The students meet together after school to work together to solve a challenge of their own choosing.
 After months of preparation, the teams present the challenge they have been working on before a set of judges.

 MCS has sent 2 teams to compete in the Global Finals in Knoxville, Tennessee where they competed against 75 teams from all around the world.
 We love that this program builds community and teamwork at MCS!